 Hypnotists can take a man, a woman or anybody that will submit to be the subject that he can hypnotize, hypnotize them, tell them, "Put your arm out there.
-Take five, put it up there.
+Take fire, put it up there.
 See that's cool.
 Isn't that cool?"
 "Yes."
 Because he has complete control of their mind.
-And that's what Farrak did.
+And that's what Farad did.
 He designed something to give him complete control of our mind if we bought it.
 A hypnotist can't hypnotize you until you agree to it.
 Now I'm not saying he was Satan but the same thing for Satan.
 Allah teaches us with his holy book, The Quran, that Satan does not have power over you except what you give to Satan.
 You have to be willing, that's what it means.
 If you're not willing Satan can't control you.

-Now, why does Farrak put these attractions in our way?
+Now, why did Farad put these attractions in our way?
 Because he knew the time and he was afraid of what could happen.
 Already, there were intellectual blacks, a few of them turning to communism, to Marxism.
-He was afraid that his following may be taken over by a Marxist because he had gathered people who didn't care for America, who didn't care for the white man.
+He was afraid that his following may be taken over by Marxist because he had gathered people who didn't care for America, who didn't care for the white man.
 He gathered those people who were fed up with America and felt that, "We don't have any hope here.
 They will never do anything just by us."
 So those are the people he gathered.
 The same people that he gathered could be attracted to Marxism.

 The Marxism said, "Look, these here people already don't have any faith in America.
 Let us go among them and make converts."
-Farrak suspecting that, he put something in there to make you feel, "What are you telling us?"
-When they come and tell us about some of that, "No, we don't want to hear.
+Farad suspecting that, he put something in there to make you feel, "What are you telling us?"
+When they come and tell us about some of that, "No, we don't want to hear it.
 We've got freedom, justice and equality.
 Islam is freedom justice and equality."
 And they say, "Well, do you know anything about socialism?"
 "Socialism means to abdicate a society of men, a group of men from one common call and equality means to be equal in everything.
 You'd better join the nation of Islam."

 [laughter]

-IWDM: You take an uneducated man and make him think he's the wisest man on earth, but can't nobody teach him.
+IWDM: You take an uneducated man and make him think he's the wisest man on earth, buddy, can't nobody teach him.
 That's a fact.
 You take a dummy and make him think he's the wisest creature on earth, ain't nobody can tell him anything until the hypnotic spell is broken.
 I want to point out, I pointed out one powerful positive.
-For he's experimenting with positives and negatives, right?
+Because he's experimenting with positives and negatives, right?
 I pointed out a lot of negatives but I pointed out one powerful positive.
 He said, "The Quran is the right book.
 Not the Bible."
-Quran is a holy book, the Bible is a foreign book.
+Quran is a holy book, the Bible is a poison book.
 Now I want to point you to second positive, powerful one.
 By telling us that we were once Muslim and we descended, we came from Muslim ancestors and that we were once the best of the Muslim, he told us.

-By him telling us that and Honorable Elijah Mohammed being skilled, that's why he picked on Elijah Mohammed.
+By him telling us that and the Honorable Elijah Mohammed being skilled, that's why he picked on Elijah Mohammed.
 Because the Honorable Elijah Mohammed was a renegade, a rebel in Christianity but a person that believed that the Bible was right but had to be read in a different way.
 He picked Honorable Elijah Mohammed and Honorable Elijah Mohammed was able, he knew, his father preached that Bible, he knew it.